 The recycling drop-off centre is for the use of Yarra residents only.

 You may be asked for identification by the attendants at the recycling centre so please make sure that you have a copy of your rates notice or a driver's licence when attending the recycling centre.

-Commercial properties located in Yarra may drop paper and cardboard at the recycling centre.
+Businesses located in Yarra may drop paper and cardboard at the recycling centre.

-What about hard rubbish or green waste?
+Do you accept hard rubbish and/or green waste?